GiftofHermes/arion/README.md

 # Arion

-Implementation of local search operators for vehicle routing problems.
+Implementation of solvers and local search operators for vehicle routing problems.
+Currently in a state of development.
+Trying to implement in a modular pattern so that the package will be applicable for most problems.
 --------------